 Nausea Fuel: Ogre eating habits, Chaos mutations, and pretty much everything about the Skaven, depending on one's tolerance for rats; one of the most disgusting aspects of the Skaven are Clan Moulder's "experiments".

 Never Live It Down: While removed from later editions, you can bet everyone is never going to forget that Malekith and Morathi used to be implied to be in an incestuous relationship.

 Squick: All over the place, from Malekith having his eternally forge-hot armor riveted to his bones to the origins of the Tomb Kings.

-Ogre Kingdoms were this for a while, until their 8th edition update made them a common tournament army.
-Nowadays Wood Elves are at the low end of the scale.
+The Ogre Kingdoms were this for a while, until their 8th edition update made them a common tournament army.
+Wood Elves also suffered a long lull between updates until late 8th edition.

 Bretonnia suffered this after a general heavy Nerfs to cavalry units hit them particularly hard due to them being a cavalry-focused army.

 Ugly Cute: The oldschool design◊ of the Chaos Dwarves with those short, stubby bodies, huge silly hats and Cute Little Fangs made them look like adorable characters from a children's book rather than the ruthless demon worshippers, slavers and weapon dealers they are intended to be.